jotyGill/openpyn-nordvpn/README.md

   --netflix             Only look for servers that are optimised for "Netflix" --test                Simulation only, do not actually connect to the vpn
                         server
+  -n NVRAM, --nvram NVRAM
+                        Specify client to save configuration to NVRAM (ASUSWRT-Merlin)

   ```
 ## Todo
 - [x] find servers with P2P support, Dedicated ips, Anti DDoS, Double VPN, Onion over VPN
 - [x] utilise the frequently updated api at "api.nordvpn.com/server"
 - [x] clean exit, handle exceptions
-- [x] store credentials from user input, if "credentials" file exists use that instead.
+- [x] store credentials from user input, if "credentials" file exists use that instead
 - [x] sane command-line options following the POSIX guidelines
 - [ ] ability to store profiles (sort of works as the systemd service file stores last state)
 - [x] find and display server's locations (cities)